-Demsey has compiled the survey from its start in May 1990.
+Demsey has compiled the survey from its start.
 “Pete Kuykendall [the late founder and editor of Bluegrass Unlimited] and I were shooting the breeze one day and came up with the idea, and I ran with it,” Demsey says.
 Although the process has been modernized from phone or fax reporting to e-mails, the format and ranking process has remained the same.
 Every month, stations report their top ten songs, and Demsey weighs and tabulates the results.
 “Some of them base their choices on actual spins that the songs receive on their shows, plus listener feedback on new music they play.
 Others do their lists from more a gut feeling for what the best current songs are.”

 The results, Demsey says, reflect the ongoing debate about what constitutes “real bluegrass.”
 Some of the participants stick to their guns and play mostly traditional tunes, both from the founders and pioneers of bluegrass and bands that follow in their footsteps.
 Others play music that has a more modern spin.
 “I think the chart has always accurately reflected the diversity of bluegrass, with both traditional and new music having a good deal of success on the national survey,” he says, adding that artists, management, promoters and labels all love to see their songs climbing the monthly chart.

 “It gives them bragging rights,” he said: “Something they can talk about on stage at their shows, put in their press releases, feature on their web pages and tweet about.”